aryamtos/spotify-subset/README.md

 # Spotify Subset

-The 'Subset Spotify' includes file names from the Spotify Dataset (Tanaka et al. (2022)) for classifying language variations in Brazilian Portuguese.
+The 'Spotify Subset' includes file names from the Spotify Dataset (Tanaka et al. (2022)) for classifying language variations in Brazilian Portuguese.
 The selection of file names resulted from applying a filter to the original dataset metadata, focusing on idiomatic expressions and names or acronyms of locations.

 ### Segmentation File